NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Col(x int) *Mat
 ```
-Col returns a new mat object whole values are equal to a column of the original mat object.
-The number of Rows of the returned mat object is equal to the number of rows of the original mat, and the number of columns is equal to 1.
+Col returns a new Mat whole values are equal to a column of the original Mat.
+The number of Rows of the returned Mat is equal to the number of rows of the original mat, and the number of columns is equal to 1.

 #### func (m *Mat) Concat